jyterencekim/jyterencekim.github.io/taste.md

 - 티아라 - yayaya
 - fromis_9 - Love Bomb
 - DIE ANTWOORD - BABY'S ON FIRE
+- My Chemical Romance - Welcome to the Black Parade
 - Jenna Rose - My Jeans (ft.
 Baby Triggy)
 - Leon - You and I
 - 박봄 - You and I